Links

 Snyk plugin

-A library used by the Snyk CLI to scan a certain language/build system.
+A library used by the Snyk CLI to scan a certain language or build system.

 Snyk Security Intelligence

-A component powering Snyk’s cloud native application security platform.
-Incorporates Snyk Intel Vulnerability DB: Snyk’s database of vulnerabilities, providing detailed information and fix advice for known vulnerabilities.
+A component powering the Snk cloud-native application security platform.
+Incorporates the Snyk Intel Vulnerability DB: the Snyk database of vulnerabilities, providing detailed information and fix advice for known vulnerabilities.
 See Vulnerability DB.

 Snyk Web UI

-The browser-based environment allowing users to access Snyk functions.
-See Exploring the Snyk Web UI.
+The browser-based environment that provides users access to Snyk functions.
+See Snyk Web UI.

 SPDX